POtOSoftware/None-Left/README.md

 # None-Left
-Some game I made a year ago in Godot, figured I might as well release the source code.
+Some game I made 2 years ago in Godot, figured I might as well release the source code.